AhmedAdel4/Flappy-Bird/README.md

 # Flappy-Bird
-this is a sorce code for flappy bird game i copied the code from this tutorial https://www.youtube.com/watch?v=ndImyD17Viw
+this is a sorce code for flappy bird game i watched this tutorial https://www.youtube.com/watch?v=ndImyD17Viw to make the game